 We travelled with Bolivia Hop from Puno in Peru to La Paz, via Copacabana.
 The section of this journey in Bolivia cost £19 each.

 From La Paz, we took an overnight bus to Sucre with Trans Copacabana, which cost £20 each.
 Unlike other countries in South America, we didn’t book online beforehand – we bought tickets for all of our internal bus journeys at offices in the bus stations.
+However, you can use the service Busbud to find and book the cheapest bus journeys in Bolivia online.
+We used it a lot during our time in South America.

 The shorter bus journeys from Sucre to Potosí (£2.50 each) and Potosí to Uyuni (£3.50 each) were much cheaper.